Eleja99/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that gives no permission to owner and group but gives all permissions to others
+A script that gives some permissions to owner group and others